davidtc8/US-States_Game/README.md

-# US-States_Game
+# US-States Game 🗺️
-Guess as many states from the US as you can!
+Guess as many states from the US as you can 🤓!